taehyungkim1227/PostgreSQL-Study-Notes/README.md

 # PostgreSQL-Self-Study-Notes
-This is a self study notebook for learning PostgreSQL.
+This is the self study notebook for learning PostgreSQL.